lmcsu/tic-tac-toe/README.md

 # Tic-Tac-Toe game on JavaScript

-## Includes artificial intelligence (AI) algorithm
+## Includes intellectual artificial intelligence AI algorithm

-This project shown how you can simply create your own Tic-Tac-Toe artificial intelligence (AI) algorithm.
+This project shows how you can simply create your own Tic-Tac-Toe artificial intelligence (AI) algorithm.

 [See our DEMO](https://lmcsu.github.io/tic-tac-toe) https://lmcsu.github.io/tic-tac-toe